Ok, well I may just need one of these... If only I had infinite money.

 Weight: 1.3 lbs

-The Ontario ASEK has proven itself to be a reliable survival knife time and time again.
+Made in the USA The Ontario ASEK has proven itself to be a reliable survival knife time and time again.
 Ontario has had government contracts for years and after using the ASEK you may know why.

 The U.S. Army includes the Ontario ASEK in its Air Warrior survival kits, which requires the knife to be capable of several things including: The ability to cut through fuselage aluminum, break Plexiglas, and safely slash retention straps.